wmhilton-stoplight/platform-docs/2.-workspaces/allowed-email-domains.md

 When someone tries to join your Workspace, Stoplight will first have them confirm their email address.

-If their email address matches one of your workspace's approved email domains, they are added as a workspace member with the role configured with the approved domain.
+If their email address matches one of your workspace's approved email domains, they're added as a workspace member with the role configured with the approved domain.

-If their email address **does not match** one of your workspace's approved email domains, a pending "join request" is created and an approval from a workspace owner or admin is required.
+If their email address **doesn't match** one of your workspace's approved email domains, a pending "join request" is created and approval from a workspace owner or admin is required.